Genealogy by Martha

 • Name James Latta

-Born 1755 Tyrone, County Antrim, Province of Ulster, Ireland Find all individuals with events at this location
+Birth 1755 Tyrone, County Antrim, Province of Ulster, Ireland Find all individuals with events at this location

 Gender Male

-Died 30 Oct 1837 Mecklenburg Co, NC Find all individuals with events at this location
+Death 30 Oct 1837 Mecklenburg Co, NC Find all individuals with events at this location

-Buried Hopewell Presbyterian Church Cemetery, Huntersville, NC (6 miles outside of Charlotte) Find all individuals with events at this location
+Burial Hopewell Presbyterian Church Cemetery, Huntersville, NC (6 miles outside of Charlotte) Find all individuals with events at this location

 Person ID I8382 MyTree